xyk2/cloud-transcoder/readme.md

-# FFMPEG runner for NodeJS and GCS
+# Cloud transcoding adaptive bitrate MP4 and HLS

+Transcodes a source video file (MP4, AVI, MPG, M4A, WMV, MOV) to adaptive bitrate MP4 and HLS to be stored in Google Cloud Storage.
+Cheaper than 3rd party transcoding services by more than 40-50x when running on preemptible instances (compared to AWS Elastic Transcoder, Zencoder, Bitmovin, Cloudinary), and saves time/bandwidth massively by transcoding in the same region as where the files are stored.

-### Configuring boot disk template
+### Configuring boot disk template for GCE
 ```bash
 sudo add-apt-repository ppa:jonathonf/ffmpeg-3 # Enter to confirm
 sudo apt-get update